codezero-be/gulp-workflow/README.md

 - Concatenate with vendor CSS and JS files
 - Combine CSS media queries
 - Add browser prefixes to CSS
+- Uglify JS
-- Minify CSS / Uglify JS
+- Minify CSS files
 - Remove compiled CSS and JS files and only keep the one used for production
 - Start watching SVG files, SASS and JS for changes
 - Sync changes to CSS/JS/HTML/PHP between browsers/devices ([BrowserSync](http://www.browsersync.io/docs/gulp/))